 Organisations supporting victims of military abuse

-• Rape Crisis Network Ireland (RCNI) is a national organisation that provides support, information, and advocacy to survivors of sexual violence and abuse.
+- Rape Crisis Network Ireland (RCNI) is a national organisation that provides support, information, and advocacy to survivors of sexual violence and abuse.
 They also work to raise awareness about sexual violence and to promote social change.
 Visit Site

-• The ISPCC is the largest child protection charity in Ireland, providing support and help to children who have suffered abuse of any kind.
+- The ISPCC is the largest child protection charity in Ireland, providing support and help to children who have suffered abuse of any kind.
 Visit Site

-• The HSE has a dedicated service, the Sexual Assault Treatment Unit, that provides a range of services, including medical treatment and forensic examination, to survivors of sexual abuse.
+- The HSE has a dedicated service, the Sexual Assault Treatment Unit, that provides a range of services, including medical treatment and forensic examination, to survivors of sexual abuse.

 These are just a few examples of the organisations that exist in Ireland to support survivors of sexual abuse.
 It’s important to find the one that best suits your needs, as each organisation may have different services and focus.
-It’s also worth noting that there are many other sources of support that you can turn to, including counseling and therapy services, self-help groups, and legal services.
+It’s also worth noting that there are many other sources of support that you can turn to, including counselling and therapy services, self-help groups, and legal services.
 You may also seek support from your GP or other medical professionals.
-Lastly, it’s important to understand that healing can be a long process, and each person will have their own pace and way of dealing with the trauma.
-You must be patient and compassionate with yourself and prioritize self-care throughout the process.
+Lastly, it’s essential to understand that healing can be a long process, and each person will have their own pace and way of dealing with the trauma.
+You must be patient and compassionate with yourself and prioritise self-care throughout the process.

 Our team